shanghaitech-igem/iweb/2025/notes/0/index.md

 ## PowerShell's Usage Demo

-Lets perform some real operations on the terminal emulator.
+Lets perform some real operations in PowerShell with Windows Terminal.

 1. Let's start by navigating to the Desktop directory using the cd command.
 The tilde (~) represents our home directory, so this command takes us directly to our Desktop.
 ```sh